2019: Group endorses Wike for second term – - The Sun News

 Tony John, Port Harcourt

-This was sequel to the resolution of the body, after an extensive deliberation, in Port Harcourt, where members took cognizance of the transformation the State has witnessed in the last three years.
+This was sequel to the resolution of the body in Port Harcourt, where members took cognisance of the transformation the state has witnessed in the last three years.

-Briefing journalists shortly after the meeting, chief scribe, Yema Wagbara, said refusal of the governor to accept the clarion call of Rivers people to re-contest, would be objected to by the patriots.
+Briefing journalists shortly after the meeting, the chief scribe, Yema Wagbara, said refusal of the governor to accept the clarion call of Rivers people to re-contest would be objected to by the Patriots.

-Wagbara noted that Governor Wike has performed creditably, and should use his second term to complete the good work he has started, and commended him for the numerous awards that had been bestowed on the governor.
+Wagbara noted that Wike has performed creditably, and should use his second term to complete the good work he has started.

-“We have examined critically the developmental achievements recorded by Governor Nyesom Wike within an interval of three years.
-The numerous projects marvelously executed by Governor Wike speak volume of his excellent performance.
+“We have examined critically the developmental achievements recorded by Wike within an interval of three years.
+The numerous projects marvellously executed by Wike speak volume of his excellent performance.”

-“Governor Wike, having taken the State to an enviable height, cannot afford to abandon the people half way.
-He has touched every aspect of the yearnings of Rivers people, especially on roads, health, prompt payments of workers’ salaries and pensions, and most importantly, the provision of security that has maintained law and order in the State”, the Patriots stressed.

 About author